asmelko/paraPhysiCell/README.md

     s.run(builder.get_settings(), some_coloring_func);
 }
 ```
-Go have a look at the some reimplemented sample projects!
+Go have a look at some reimplemented sample projects!